 Intermittent Fast a Few Times Weekly:

-If you have more questions about natural fertility support, or if you live in the GTA and would like to work with me to develop your personalized fertility protocol you can book your in-person visit here or visit my website for more information.
+If you have more questions about natural fertility support, or if you’d like to work with me to develop your personalized fertility protocol you can book your virtual visit here, or visit my website for more information.

 This information is not intended as a substitute for the advice provided by your Naturopathic doctor or primary care physician.
 Do not use the information in this document for diagnosing or treating a health problem or disease.
 Always speak with your Naturopathic doctor before taking any medication or nutritional or herbal or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read online.